 Memorial Day after the Civil War

-In 1866, the Ladies Memorial Association secretary in the city of Columbus, Georgia, wanted to erect a memorial to those fallen during the Civil War but did not have the funds.
+In 1866, the Ladies Memorial Association secretary in Columbus, Georgia, wanted to erect a memorial to those fallen during the Civil War but did not have the funds.
 They recognized, however, that flowers were readily available to decorate graves.
-Secretary Mary Ann Williams wrote a letter that was published in March and April in more than two dozen newspapers across the US to:
+Secretary Mary Ann Williams wrote a letter that was published in March and April in more than two dozen newspapers across the U.S. to:

 “beg the assistance of the Press and the Ladies throughout the South to aid us in our efforts to set apart a certain day to be observed from the Potomac to the Rio Grande and be handed down through time a religious custom of the country to wreathe the graves of our martyred dead with flowers.”

 At least twenty-five cities in America claim that they are the birthplace of this practice and this holiday.
 Boalsburg, Pennsylvania, an American village on the National Historic Register, makes this claim on a sign at the entrance to the town near State College, PA.

 However, Southern states felt that the national celebrations emphasized Union soldiers and had their own separate memorial services to honor the fallen Confederate soldiers held on different dates in each state.
 Confederate Memorial Day is a state holiday in Alabama, Florida, and Georgia on the fourth Monday in April.
 In Mississippi, it is observed on the last Monday in April.
 In South Carolina and North Carolina, it falls on May 10.
 Texas marks Confederate Heroes’ Day on January 19.

 World War I and Memorial Day

 During the next great war that America fought, World War I, over 130,000 Americans died.
 This war effectively unified North and South in a shared experience of Memorial Day.
 May 30 was now a holiday to recognize all fallen American soldiers back to the American Revolutionary War.